rfordatascience/tidytuesday/data/2024/2024-06-25/readme.md

-# TidyRainbow Datasets
+# tidyRainbow Datasets

 Happy Pride Month!
 Check out the [{gglgbtq}](https://github.com/turtletopia/gglgbtq) package for LGBTQ-related themes and color palettes!

-The data this week comes from the [TidyRainbow](https://github.com/r-lgbtq/tidyrainbow/tree/main), "a data project for the LGBTQ+ community who use the R language ecosystem."
+The data this week comes from the [tidyRainbow](https://github.com/r-lgbtq/tidyrainbow/tree/main), "a data project for the LGBTQ+ community who use the R language ecosystem."

 > The data sets in this repository focus on data pertaining to the LGBTQ+ community.
 We also look for data sets where LGBTQ+ folk are explicitly represented and where it is not assumed that gender is binary.
 Additionally, we include data sets that are relevant to LGBTQ+ folk because of the impact it has on the community.